-Our exciting Inca Trail to Machu Picchu tour will be an epic adventure, taking you through the same steps that the ancient Incas traversed on their way to the enigmatic citadel of Machu Picchu.
-This journey is not just a physical adventure, but also a spiritual and cultural journey that will lead you through cloud forests, breathtaking mountain landscapes, and archaeological sites steeped in history.
-You will experience the magic of the Inca civilization as you walk along the trails that were once a vital part of their communication network.
+Our exciting Inca Trail tour to Machu Picchu is an epic adventure that will take you along the very same steps once traveled by the ancient Incas on their journey to the legendary citadel of Machu Picchu.
+This journey is not only a physical adventure but also a spiritual and cultural experience, guiding you through cloud forests, breathtaking mountain landscapes, and archaeological sites rich in history.
+You will experience the magic of the Inca civilization as you walk along trails that once formed a vital part of their communication network.

-Afterwards, we will have lunch at Miskay.
-We will start the hike passing through the archaeological site of Patallacta and reaching Wayllabamba at the end.
-At this place, we will set up camp and rest.
+We will then enjoy lunch in Miskay.
+The hike begins here, passing through the archaeological complex of Patallacta and ending at Wayllabamba, where we will set up, camp and rest.

 (Breakfast)